Your Guide to an Appalachian Trail Road Trip

 This part of the Appalachian Trail crosses over a very remote part of the state, known for its fall foliage.
 One of the more populated areas is Sugarloaf Mountain in Carrabassett Valley, where travelers can rest their heads at the Sugarloaf Mountain Hotel, which is about halfway through the state’s Appalachian Trail coverage of 282 miles.
 These photos of other picturesque mountain towns around the country will inspire you to hit the road.

+More than 160 miles of the trail traverses The Granite State, including the towering peaks of the White Mountains.
 The Mount Washington Auto Road is the most famous car-climb in New Hampshire and sees 45,000 vehicles annually on the 7.6-mile stretch.
 Visitors will be head-to-head with the clouds when reaching the 6,288-foot summit.
 This road trip stop is fitting considering New Hampshire has more above-the-treeline miles than any of the 14 Appalachian Trail states.
 The Glen House is a boutique hotel at the base of Mount Washington, which was first converted from a farmhouse to a hotel in the early 1850s and makes for a lovely place to stay.
 Here’s your complete guide to a White Mountains road trip.

 The Appalachian Trail starts at Springer Mountain but visitors to the state may want to spend their time eyeing Tallulah Falls from US-441.
 For those who want to get up close, Tallulah Gorge State Park is full of trails, including a suspension bridge over the river and gorge.
 If you’re looking to overnight, Glen Ella Springs Inn and Restaurant is a mix of luxury and charm with awe-inspiring views of the Georgia Mountains.
 Next, read on to discover more about the best road trips in the U.S.